MarkusThill/MarkusThill.github.io/_posts/2024-03-01-fibonacci-closed.md

 \end{align}
 $$

-which is -- as I find -- a really nice formulation of the Fibonacci sequence.
-(There are also some issues with above representation, but lets forget about them at the moment).
+which is -- as I find -- a really stunning formulation of the Fibonacci sequence.
+(There are also some issues with the above representation, but let's forget about them at the moment.)

 # 4. Compute arbitrary Fibonacci Numbers using the Closed-Form Solution